 One is that God wants the world to hear the true gospel before the start of the Great Tribulation (which is shown to start in Matthew 24:21).
 Hence the gospel message is both a witness and a warning (cf. Ezekiel 3; Amos 3:7).

 Another is that the gist of the message will be contrary to the views of the rising Beast, King of the North power, along with the False Prophet, the final Antichrist.
-They will basically promise peace through human effort, but it will lead to destruction (cf. 1 Thessalonians 5:3).
+They will basically promise peace through human effort, but it will lead to the end (Matthew 24:14) and destruction (cf. 1 Thessalonians 5:3).

 Because of signs and lying wonders associated with them (2 Thessalonians 2:9), the world will chose to believe a lie (2 Thessalonians 2:9-12) instead of the gospel message.